-The owner of this Policy is the Chief Investment Officer.
-The Policy shall be reviewed by the Chief Investment Officer or designate at least annually and such review shall include input from representatives from the Institutional Business, Legal and Compliance teams.
+The owner of this Policy is the Chief Investment Officer, who oversees its implementation.
+The Policy shall be reviewed by the Chief Investment Officer or designate at least annually and such review shall include input from the Sustainability Committee.
 Post such annual review, the Policy shall be provided to the Group Board for final review and approval.